ToolShedTested

 Top Pick: DeWalt DWS779 12" Sliding Compound Miter Saw

-The DWS779 is the saw I've recommended to more people than any other single tool in the last five years, and I still would today.
+The DWS779 is the saw we have recommended more than any other single tool in this category.
 It's a 15-amp, 12-inch sliding compound saw with a 3-5/8" vertical cut capacity and excellent positive stops throughout its range.
-The dual-bevel adjustment is smooth, the fence is solid, and the XPS cross-cut positioning system (a shadow line rather than a laser) is more accurate and reliable than most lasers I've used.
-At $399, it's not cheap, but it holds its value, runs reliably, and DeWalt's service network is everywhere.
+The dual-bevel adjustment is smooth, the fence is solid, and the XPS cross-cut positioning system (a shadow line rather than a laser) is more accurate and reliable than most lasers we've used. at the current retailer price it's not cheap, but it holds its value, runs reliably, and DeWalt's service network is everywhere.

 For more options and a full comparison, see our guide to the best miter saws of 2026.